Are Final Market Prices Sufficient for Information Aggregation? Evidence from Last-Minute Dynamics in Parimutuel Betting: Data

 \subsection{Basic Facts}

 We begin by documenting several key empirical patterns regarding the dynamics of odds and their relationship with realized returns.

-\paragraph{Realized Returns and Final Odds} Figure~\ref{fg:plot_race_odds_return} illustrates the relationship between realized returns and final odds.
-Horses are grouped into bins based on their odds using fixed-width intervals (e.g., \([1,11), [11,21), \ldots\)).
-For each group \( g \in \mathcal{G} \), we compute the average realized \emph{gross return} as
+\paragraph{Realized Returns and Final Odds} Figure~\ref{fg:plot_race_odds_return} shows average realized gross returns across fixed-width bins of final odds.
+Let \(\mathcal{G}\) denote the set of final-odds bins, and let \(I_g\) denote the set of horses in bin \(g\).
+For each bin \( g \in \mathcal{G} \), the return is computed as

-where \( I_g \) denotes the set of horses in group \( g \), and \( R_i^{\ast} \) represents the final odds for horse \( i \), inclusive of the original stake.
-Losing horses yield zero returns and therefore do not contribute to the group average.
+where \( R_i^{\ast} \) denotes the final odds, inclusive of the original stake.
+Losing horses yield zero returns.
+The figure shows that average realized returns decline with final odds, consistent with the FLB: longshots systematically underperform favorites.

-The figure reveals a clear negative relationship between final odds and realized returns: horses with lower final odds (favorites) yield higher average returns, whereas those with higher odds (longshots) generate lower returns.
-This pattern is consistent with the well-established FLB, whereby bets on longshots systematically underperform those on favorites.

-\paragraph{Temporal Distribution of Bets} Figure~\ref{fg:plot_race_time_share_votes} shows the temporal distribution of wagering activity across races.
-For each race, the cumulative amount wagered by post time is normalized to one, and the figure plots the proportion of total bets placed at each point prior to post time.
-The data reveal a pronounced acceleration in betting as post time nears: only about 25\% of wagers are placed by 20 minutes before post time, whereas nearly half are submitted within the final five minutes.
-This pattern underscores the substantial clustering of wagers in the closing moments of the betting window.\footnote{This concentration of late wagering parallels the ``sniping'' behavior observed in online auctions such as eBay, where participants strategically delay bids until the final moments \citep{roth2002last, ockenfels2006ebay, bajari2004ecommerce}.
+\paragraph{Temporal Distribution of Bets} Figure~\ref{fg:plot_race_time_share_votes} plots the cumulative share of total bets placed by each point before post time.
+The key pattern is \emph{the strong concentration of wagers just before post time}.
+In a typical race, only about 25\% of wagers have been placed 20 minutes before post time, while nearly half are submitted within the final five minutes.\footnote{ This concentration of late wagering parallels the ``sniping'' behavior observed in online auctions such as eBay, where participants strategically delay bids until the final moments \citep{roth2002last, ockenfels2006ebay, bajari2004ecommerce}.
 In the context of parimutuel betting, \citet{ottaviani2006timing} develop a theoretical framework in which informed bettors postpone their wagers to avoid revealing private information to the market.
-Such strategic delay results in a clustering of bets immediately before post time.}
+Such strategic delay results in a clustering of bets immediately before post time. }

 \paragraph{Odds Changes and Outcomes}